-The marine industry is expected to be impacted by the global efforts to reduce green house gases ("GHG") and has announced a number of initiatives in this regard.
-Regulations limiting the amount of GHG emitted by transportation companies could impact engine design, vessel speeds (the so-called slow steaming; vessels operate less efficiently at higher speeds and most engines have a operating zone in which they are most efficient), or other as yet unidentified parameters.
-At this point, GHG targets have been established but there are no specific regulations in place as yet that affect ships currently operating.
-Regulations are in place that cover as-yet unbuilt vessels requiring the utilization of newer engine designs.
+The marine industry will be impacted by the global efforts to reduce green house gas emissions ("GHGs") and is pursuing a number of initiatives in this regard.
+GHG goals for the overall global marine industry have been set, with the first being a 40% reduction in global emissions (on an intensity, or work conducted basis) by 2030.
+Regulations are in place that cover as-yet unbuilt vessels requiring the utilization of newer, more efficient designs.
+Global efficiency standards for currently operating ships are in development and are expected to be in place by 2023.
+These regulations limiting the amount of GHGs emitted by transportation companies could impact engine design, vessel speeds (the so-called 'slow steaming': vessels operate less efficiently at higher speeds and most engines have an operating zone in which they are most efficient), or other as yet unidentified parameters.

 In the interim, various jurisdictions have enacted measures intended to either reduce carbon emissions or to put a price on emissions.
-Canada has enacted a carbon tax which is in place in provinces that do not have their own emission control regime, including Ontario.
-This tax does not currently apply to the marine industry.
-It is possible that carbon taxes or other measures could be applied in the future and that any measures enacted will impact the operating costs of the business and not be recoverable through increased revenues.
+Canada has enacted a carbon tax that is in place in provinces that do not have their own emission control regime, including Ontario.
+The federal tax does not currently apply to the marine industry.
+It is possible that carbon taxes or other measures could be applied in the future and that any measures enacted will impact the operating costs of the business and may not be recoverable through increased revenues.